-Should You Drink It After Meals or on an Empty Stomach?
+Should You Drink It After Meals Or On An Empty Stomach?

 There's a lot of hype that drinking ACV in an empty stomach is better when compared to drinking it after meals, especially if you are trying to lose weight.

-However, drinking ACV in an empty stomach may not be for everyone.
+However, drinking ACV in an empty stomach is not for everyone.
 Many people experience nausea after drinking ACV in an empty stomach.
 If you can't handle ACV in an empty stomach then it would be wise to not drink it that way.
 Also, there is no scientific proof of whether or not drinking an empty stomach is superior in every case.

 If you are diabetic, however, consuming it 15-20 minutes before the meals would be helpful rather than drinking in the early morning.
 Also, if you are trying to control fasting sugar levels then drinking before bedtime would be helpful.

-How to Prepare Your Perfect Apple Cider Vinegar Drink
+How To Consume Apple Cider Vinegar

 If you have ever consumed vinegar (any kind), you know that they are extremely tart.
 You cannot and you should not ever drink apple cider vinegar in pure, concentrated form, straight from the bottle.
-Doing this will cause the above-mentioned side-effects.

-But usually, one tablespoon of ACV mixed in a glass of water (250 ml or 8 ounces) is sufficient and tolerable to drink.
+Now, using ACV for various health benefits is essentially a home remedy, and so there is no standard dosage as to how much you should be consuming it.But usually, one tablespoon of ACV mixed in a glass of water (250 ml or 8 ounces) is sufficient and tolerable to drink.
 However, even one tablespoon of it can be tart for many.
 If this is the case, then make it half tablespoon at once, or you can dilute it more.
 Some people increase it to 2 tablespoons once they are a bit used to, but it's advised that you don’t go beyond 2 tablespoons of ACV at once.

 Similar results to ACV have also been seen with other vinegar.

-- Vinegar also reduces post-prandial hyperglycemia and hyperinsulinemia.
+- Vinegar also reduces postprandial hyperglycemia and hyperinsulinemia.

-- They also help in weight loss.
+- It also helps in weight loss.

 - Vinegar also lowers cholesterol levels by reducing the formation of lipids in the liver.